 We need to find a gap and fill it.

 Instead of competing with a thousand other cities who all covet the tallest building, the longest bridge, or the world champion baseball team, these towns have found their niche in doing something that no one else does, and they’re doing it well.

 What about us?
 Voices come from all directions, telling us we should do what everyone else does and pursue what everyone else pursues if we want to be successful.
 Those voices tell us we should be like this or that person if we want to be important.
 We read books on successful people and try to pattern our lives after theirs.

 But in reality, it is far wiser to look for what isn’t being done.

 It makes better sense, if you want to be significant, to look for “a gap” – a job that no one else is doing, a need that isn’t being met, a vacancy that no one wants to fill – and fill it.

 Why compete with the glut of individuals who all want to do and be the same thing.
-In the book of Ezekiel God said, “I looked for a man among them who would build up the wall and stand before me in the gap” (Ezekiel 22:30).
+In the book of Ezekiel God said, “I looked for a someone among them who would build up the wall and stand before me in the gap,” (Ezekiel 22:30, NIV).

 Find a gap and fill it.

 Dear Father in heaven, open my eyes to the needs of those around me and use me to meet those needs, fix those problems and fill those gaps.
 Amen.